vrana/adminer/SECURITY.md

-# Security Policy

-## Supported Versions

-I support only the last published version and the last development version (last commit).

-## Reporting a Vulnerability
+# Reporting security issues

-To report a vulnerability, create a private bug at https://sourceforge.net/p/adminer/bugs-and-features/new/?private=1.
+To report a security issue, please [open a draft security advisory](https://github.com/pematon/adminer/security/advisories).

-I handle security issues with top priority.
-If you don't hear from me in a week then please ping the bug.
-Once I accept the bug, the fix should be available and new version released within days.
-I will mark the bug as public after releasing a new version or declining the bug.
+Security issues are handled with top priority.
+Once acknowledged, a fix should be available and new version released as soon as possible.
+Security advisories will be made public after a fix and new version have been released, or the advisory has been declined.

+## Supported versions

+Only the last published version and the last development version (last commit) are supported.